 Click cognitive3D->Advanced Options to change the Upload Local Cache Rate and the Cache Size.
 If more session data is recorded and the cache doesn't have enough space allocated, the most recent session data may be lost.

-Where are the cache located?
+Where is the cache located?

 The local data cache is in the c3dlocal folder in Application.PersistentDataPath.
 This is different for each platform.
 This has been tested on Windows 10 and Android.